trung-vt/LearningRegularizationParametersForTGV/README.md

 Please open an issue or email ttv22@cam.ac.uk.

 ## Roadmap
+- [ ] Add description of the data: training, validation, and test data
 - [ ] Add instructions to generate data
 - [ ] Add link to download the data
 - [ ] Add link to download the pretrained models